LucasHofner/hc05-api/README.md

 ## Using the API

-For use the API, the only two steps are necessary:
+To use the API, the only two steps are necessary:
 - Include '#include "hc05.h" ' in your main.c or main.h file
 - Initialize Bluetooth Module by calling initializeHC05Module(&huart), passing as argument the UART Handler.